pdureau/ui_styles/README.md

 * 'label' is used in the library and the layout builder forms
 * 'description' is only used in the library
 * 'options' is the list of all classes and labels of the style
-* 'previewed_with' is a list of classes used in the library to pimp the preview
+* 'previewed_with' (optional) is a list of classes used in the library to pimp the preview
 * 'previewed_as' (optional) can be:
   * `inside`: default
   * `aside`: for styles not intended to be applied on `p` tag and having side effects